ghostedagain25-beep/ecommanager/README.md

 # EcomManager

-A comprehensive multi-user e-commerce management platform with Shopify integration, built with React and Node.js.
+A multi-tenant e-commerce operations manager for multiple websites with first-class support for both WooCommerce (WordPress) and Shopify.
+Built with React (Vite) and Node.js (Express + TypeScript).

 ## 🚀 Features

-- **Multi-User Support**: Independent Shopify store connections per user
+- **Multi-site management**: Connect and manage multiple websites per user (primary site support)
+- **Dual platform support**: WooCommerce (WordPress REST API) and Shopify (OAuth + proxy) in one dashboard
+- **Inventory and price sync**: Import, process, and push stock/price updates across connected sites
+- **Order viewing (platform-appropriate)**: Fetch and review orders where supported
+- **Push history and audit**: Track all sync/push jobs with detailed logs and summaries
+- **Workflow control**: Toggle processing steps and customize workflow behavior
-- **Role-Based Access**: Admin and user roles with proper authorization
+- **Role-based access**: Admin and user roles with scoped capabilities
-- **Shopify Integration**: Complete OAuth flow, order management, product sync
-- **Real-Time Data**: Live synchronization with Shopify stores
-- **Admin Dashboard**: User management, push history, system monitoring
-- **Secure Authentication**: JWT-based auth with bcrypt password hashing
+- **Secure auth**: JWT-based authentication with bcrypt password hashing
-- **Scalable Architecture**: MongoDB with optimized schemas and indexes
+- **Scalable backend**: MongoDB with Mongoose models and indexing
+- **CORS and rate limiting**: Production-friendly server configuration

+## Platform Support

+- **WooCommerce (WordPress)**: Connect using site URL, consumer key, and consumer secret.
+- **Shopify**: Connect using an OAuth flow initiated from the app; the frontend calls a backend proxy for Shopify Admin API to avoid CORS.

 ## 🛠 Tech Stack